 Photo: Eucalyptus forest

 Possums prefer the dense foliage of trees and rarely come down to the ground.
 They build their nests high above ground.
 These nests are built in tree hollows and dense foliage and lined with shredded bark, twigs, and leaves.
-Some of the smaller species of possums such as the sugar glider may share a nest with up to eight others.
+Some of the smaller species of possums, such as the sugar glider, may share a nest with up to eight others.

 Photo: Possums in ceiling

 With urban sprawl and the destruction of the possums' natural habitat, many possums have been making themselves at home in suburban areas.
 Urban possums are especially fond of the warm cosy buildings humans construct.
 Some are known to pull off roof tiles and squeeze through openings in roofs and build themselves nests in ceilings of houses, garages, sheds, and even chimneys.
 These urban possums can be a huge nuisance to homeowners.
-Bushy tail and ringtail possums, in particular, have come to like the comforts of urban living.
+Brush tail and ringtail possums, in particular, have come to like the comforts of urban living.

 Photo: Possum eating

-Possums are omnivores.
-They eat almost anything edible—dead or alive.
 In their natural environments, possums eat leaves, flowers, fruits, grass and fungi.
 They also eat lizards, insects, bird eggs and baby birds.

 Unfortunately, these crafty possums are greatly attracted to suburban garbage bins and gardens.
-In domestic gardens, they will eat almost anything from flowers such as roses, camellias, magnolias; to fruits and vegetables such as mangoes, apples, pears, grapes, melons, lettuce, tomatoes, carrots; and shrubs and small trees such as wisteria and wattle.
+In domestic gardens, they will eat almost anything from flowers such as roses, camellias, magnolias; to fruits and vegetables such as mangoes, apples, pears, grapes, melons, lettuce, tomatoes, carrots and shrubs and small trees such as wisteria and wattle.

-So in proper usage, the Australian animal is a possum and the American animal is an opossum.
+So in proper usage, the Australian animal is a possum, and the American animal is an opossum.

 A male possum is called a jack